IPGP/deformation-lib/nikkhoo/README.md

 # pCDM: point Compound Dislocation Model

-Nikkhoo et al. [2017] model calculates analytical solution for surface displacements due to a combination of 3 mutually orthogonal tensile displocations (one horizontal and two vertical) freely oriented in space (3 angles of rotation) in an elastic half-space.
+*Nikkhoo et al.* [2017] model calculates analytical solution for surface displacements due to a combination of three mutually orthogonal tensile displocations (one horizontal and two vertical) freely oriented in space (three angles of rotation) in an elastic half-space.

+This model can be used to simulate inflation or deflation of a volumetric source observed in the far field, like magmatic instrusion under a volcano and GPS surface stations measurements.
+The model is able to approximate any shape: isotropic, sill, dyke, pipe, or any ellipsoid in any orientations in space.
+In practice, this code is able to replace, in the far-field, former [Mogi](../mogi), [Sun](../sun), [Okada](../okada), Davis, Bonaccorso, and other analytic models of simple sources in elastic half-space that have been proposed in the last century.

 |Input arguments|Description|
 |-------------:|:----------|